AbstractSDK/abstract/app-template/README.md

 # Abstract App Module Template

-The Abstract App Module Template is a starting point for developing composable smart-contracts, or "apps", that enable features or transform Abstract Accounts into standalone products.
-An app is instantiated for each Account individually and is migratable.
-Apps are allowed to perform actions on the Account and may also want to integrate with other Apps and Adapters installed on the Account.
+The Abstract App Module Template is a starting point for developing composable smart-contracts, or "Apps" on the Abstract platform.
+An App is instantiated for each Account individually and is migratable.
+Apps are allowed to perform actions on Abstract Accounts and can integrate with other Apps and Adapters installed on the Account.
 To learn more about Abstract Accounts, please see the [abstract accounts documentation](https://docs.abstract.money/4_framework/4_architecture.html).
 To read more about apps, please see the [app module documentation](https://docs.abstract.money/4_framework/7_module_types.html).

 ## Getting Started

 ### Requirements

-Learn more about the requirements for developing Abstract apps in the [getting started documentation]([https://docs.abstract.money/get_started/index.html](https://docs.abstract.money/3_get_started/1_index.html)).
+Learn more about the requirements for developing Abstract apps in the [getting started documentation](https://docs.abstract.money/4_get_started/1_index.html).

 ### Setup